Quantitative AI Risk Assessments: Opportunities and Challenges: AI Risk Assessments

 Assessments can be \textit{qualitative}, \textit{quantitative}, or both.
 A qualitative assessment is one that is not meaningfully reduced to a set of numerical metrics.
 A description of how an AI model was developed is primarily qualitative (although certain aspects such as distributional properties of training data or accuracy measures with respect to test data are often measured).
-Qualitative assessment is generally broader and can, for example, provide a rich picture of a process, uncovering issues that would likely be overlooked in a predefined suite of tests.
+Qualitative assessment is generally broader and can, for example, provide a rich picture of a process, uncovering issues that could rarely be covered by a predefined suite of quantitative tests.
 A quantitative assessment is one where well-defined metrics are computed as a way to assess one or more risks in an objective, standardized manner.
-Quantitative assessments tend to be more narrowly focused, but have the benefit of having specific values assigned to the measured phenomena.
-Importantly, quantitative metrics can be standardized and compared across all entities being assessed.
+Quantitative assessments tend to be more narrowly focused, often down to a specific concern, but have the benefit of having specific values assigned to the measured phenomena.

 Approaches that combine the qualitative and quantitative can provide a more holistic assessment.
 For example, a physician utilizes both qualitative assessments (``How are you feeling today?
 What is happening in your life?") and quantitative assessments (taking the patient's pulse, blood tests, x-rays) to assess a patient's health.
-These assessments can be complementary in that the answers to qualitative questions can lead to further quantitative tests and the results from quantitative tests can lead to additional qualitative questions.
+These assessments can be complementary in that the answers to qualitative questions can lead to further quantitative tests, and the results from quantitative tests can lead to additional qualitative questions.

-As discussed in the previous section, most proposed AI regulation is qualitative.
-This is consistent with the lack of consensus on what a quantitative assessment should include.
-One goal of this paper is to explore how a quantitative assessment could be added to existing AI system assessments, thereby providing a more holistic view of AI system risks.